DevTalent1121/group_thrpy/wp-content/themes/group_thrpy/readme.txt

 With new block patterns, which allow you to create a beautiful layout in a matter of seconds, this theme’s soft colors and eye-catching — yet timeless — design will let your work shine.

 Take it for a spin!
-See how Twenty Twenty-One elevates your portfolio, business website, or personal blog.
+See how Group Thrpy elevates your portfolio, business website, or personal blog.